Dare (album): Awards

-Dare featured in numerous year-end polls for 1981.
+Dare featured in multiple year-end polls for 1981.
 It was ranked the sixth best album of 1981 by the NME, and was voted Album of the Year in the 1981 Smash Hits readers' poll.
 Martin Rushent received the Brit Award for Best British Producer at the 1982 ceremony for his production on Dare, while the band won the award for Best British Newcomer.

 Legacy

 Dare has appeared on several lists of the greatest albums of all time.
-Sounds magazine ranked it the 81st best album of all time in 1986, and the 44th best album of the 1980s three years later.
-In 1990, Dare was listed by Rolling Stone as the 78th best album of the previous decade.
-Q placed the record at number 69 on its 2000 list of the "100 Greatest British Albums Ever"; the same magazine, in 2006, ranked Dare the 19th best album of the 1980s.
+Sounds magazine ranked it the 81st-best album of all time in 1986 and the 44th-best album of the 1980s three years later.
+In 1990, Dare was listed by Rolling Stone as the 78th-best album of the previous decade.
+Q placed the record at number 69 on its 2000 list of the "100 Greatest British Albums Ever"; the same magazine, in 2006, ranked Dare the 19th-best album of the 1980s.
 In 2006, British Hit Singles & Albums and NME organised a poll in which 40,000 people worldwide voted for the 100 best albums ever, with Dare placing at number 77.
-Slant Magazine listed it in 2012 as the 86th best album of the 1980s.
+Slant Magazine listed it in 2012 as the 86th-best album of the 1980s.
 In 2013, NME ranked the record 111th on its list of "The 500 Greatest Albums of All Time".
 Meanwhile, Uncut ranked Dare 132nd on its list of the 200 greatest albums of all time in 2015.
 Paste placed Dare at number 34 on its 2016 list of the best new wave albums.

 The album was also included in the 2018 edition of Robert Dimery's book 1001 Albums You Must Hear Before You Die.
-Based on Dares appearances in professional rankings and listings, the aggregate website Acclaimed Music lists it as the most acclaimed album of 1981, the 36th most acclaimed album of the 1980s and the 270th most acclaimed album in history.

 25th anniversary

-To celebrate the 25th anniversary of the release of Dare (and the 30th anniversary of the formation of the band), the modern-day Human League (Oakey, Sulley and Catherall from the original 1981 band line up) conducted a special Dare 2007 tour of the UK and Europe playing the original album live in full during November and December 2007.
+To celebrate the 25th anniversary of the release of Dare (and the 30th anniversary of the formation of the band), the modern-day Human League (Oakey, Sulley and Catherall from the original 1981 band lineup) conducted a special Dare 2007 tour of the UK and Europe playing the original album live in full during November and December 2007.
 An updated version of the album's cover artwork, now with recent photographs of Sulley, Oakey and Catherall in the style of the original artwork, accompanied the advertising for the tour.

 Martin Rushent, interviewed in the July 2010 issue of Sound on Sound magazine, said he was working on a remastered 30th anniversary edition of the album which would include new mixes of its tracks using real instruments rather than synthesisers.
 However, Rushent died in June 2011 with the project unreleased.